CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 <add Presentation layer image here>

-Also known as the "Translation Layer", and is the layer that handles data translation, encryption, and compression.
+Also known as the "Translation Layer", the layer that handles data translation, encryption, and compression.
 It ensures data is formatted properly for applications to use, accommodating different encoding methods between communicating devices.
 Since devices might be using different encoding methods, layer 6 translates incoming data into a syntax that the receiving device's application layer can understand.

-When communication is encrypted; this layer adds encryption at the sender's end, and decrypts data at the receiver's end to present, unencrypted, readable information to the application layer.
+When communication is encrypted; this layer adds encryption at the sender's end, and decrypts data at the receiver's end to present unencrypted readable information to the application layer.
 It also compresses data received from the Application layer, before passing it to layer 5, reducing the data transfer size and enhancing the speed and efficiency of communication.

 #### Functions